 Yet, what was the significance of this star in the East?
 Who were the men who followed after it?

-While we understand from scripture that there were wise men from the East who traveled to honor and witness the King of the Jews, it never mentions that there were exactly three wise men.
-Therefore, throughout the centuries we can only speculate that the number three was assumed because of the number of gifts brought with them (gold, frankincense, and myrrh), and not an actual biblically given number.
+While we understand from scripture that wise men from the East traveled to honor and witness the King of the Jews, it never mentions that there were exactly three wise men.
+Therefore, we can only speculate that the number three was assumed throughout the centuries because of the number of gifts brought with them (gold, frankincense, and myrrh) and not an actual biblically given number.

 Regardless, the wise men who came to worship Jesus had only these few resources and skills at their disposal in order to pinpoint the exact location of the Child: